tencentyun/intlcloud-documents/product_new/存储产品中心/日志服务/操作指南/日志采集/云产品日志采集/SCF 云函数日志_intl_en.md

    ![](https://main.qcloudimg.com/raw/4a21ab6302808048c8a59b0aa20e1f71.png)
 6. In the upper-right corner, click **Edit**, enable **Index Status** and **Full-Text Index**, then click **Save**.
    ![](https://main.qcloudimg.com/raw/b74e2909c6b147961aed8ab9ba4381bc.png)
-   > ?For more operations, such as real-time log search, log shipping and consumption, log in to the [CLS Console](https://console.cloud.tencent.com/cls).
+   > For more operations, such as real-time log search, log shipping and consumption, log in to the [CLS Console](https://console.cloud.tencent.com/cls).
 For more features, see the [CLS Overview](https://intl.cloud.tencent.com/document/product/614) document.

 ## Real-time search example